 The set of provided intents for a binding instance is the union of the set of intents listed in the "alwaysProvides" attribute and the set of intents listed in the "mayProvides" attribute of of its binding type.
-The capabilities represented by the "always Provides" intent set are always present, irrespective of the configuration of the binding instance.
+The capabilities represented by the "alwaysProvides" intent set are always present, irrespective of the configuration of the binding instance.
 Each capability represented by the "mayProvides" intent set is only present when the list of intents applied to the binding instance (either applied directly, or inherited) contains the particular intent (or a qualified version of that intent, if the intent set contains an unqualified form of a qualifiable intent).
 When an

--intent is directly provided by the binding type, there is no need to apply a policy set that provides that intent.

-When bidirectional interfaces are in use, the same process of selecting policySets to provide the intents is also performed for the callback bindings.
+- 1244 -intent is directly provided by the binding type, there is no need to apply a policy set that provides that1245 intent. - 1246 When bidirectional interfaces are in use, the same process of selecting policySets to provide the intents is 1247 also performed for the callback bindings.

-4.10.14.12.1 Determining Wire Validity and Configuration
+1248 4.10.1 August 2000 1248 1248 Determining Wire Validity and Configuration

 The above approach determines the policySets that are used in conjunction with the binding instances listed for services and references.
 For services and references that are resolved using SCA wires, the policySets chosen on each side of the wire might or might not be compatible.
 The following approach is used to determine whether they are compatible and whether the wire is valid.
+If the wire
-If the wire uses a bidirectional interface, then the following technique ensures that valid configured policySets can be found for both directions of the bidirectional interface.

-The SCA runtime MUST determine the compatibility of the policySets at each end of a wire using the compatibility rules of the policy language used for those policySets.
-The SCA runtime MUST determine the compatibility of the policySets at each end of a wire using the compatibility rules of the policy language used for those policySets.
-[POL40022] The policySets at each end of a wire MUST be incompatible if they use different policy languages.
-The policySets at each end of a wire MUST be ncompatible if they use different policy languages.
-[POL40023] However, there is a special case worth mentioning:

-If both sides of the wire use identical policySets (by referring to the same policySet by its QName in both sides of the wire), then they are compatible.

-Where the policy language in use for a wire is WS-Policy, strict WS-Policy intersection MUST be used to determine policy compatibility.
-Where the policy language in use for a wire is WS-Policy, strict WS-Policy intersection MUST be used to determine policy compatibility.
-[POL40024]

-In order for a reference to connect to a particular service, the policies of the reference MUST intersect with the policies of the service.
-In order for a reference to connect to a particular service, the policies of he reference MUST intersect with the policies of the service.
+- uses a bidirectional interface, then the following technique ensures that valid configuredpolicySets can be found for both directions of the bidirectional interface. - 1255 The SCA runtime MUST determine the compatibility of the policySets at each end of a wire using the - 1256 compatibility rules of the policy language used for those policySets.
+[POL40022] The policySets at each 1257 end of a wire MUST be incompatible if they use different policy languages.
+[POL40023] However, there is 1258 a special case worth mentioning: - If both sides of the wire use identical policySets (by referring to the same policySet by its QName in both sides of the wire), then they are compatible. - 1261 Where the policy language in use for a wire is WS-Policy, strict WS-Policy intersection MUST be used to 1262 determine policy compatibility.
+[POL40024] - In order for a reference to connect to a particular service, the policies of the reference MUST intersect with the policies of the service.
 [POL40025]

-4.114.13 Preparing Services and References for External
+12654.114.13Preparing Services and References for External1266Connection